Tiny-Foxes/Tiny-Webini/README.md

 # Webini

-Translate [Project Moondance](https://projectmoon.dance/) with the same style StepMania uses for its translations.
+Translate [OutFox Website](https://projectmoon.dance/) with the same style StepMania uses for its translations.

 ## Usage